adamw/veripacks/README.md

 Notes
 -----

-Veripacks is also used to verify itself - the code contains some @Export annotations, usage of which is verified by the single test in the `self-test` module.
+Veripacks is also used to verify itself - the code contains some `@Export` annotations, usage of which is verified by the single test in the `self-test` module.

 Other tools, like Classycle or Structure 101 also allow similar verification to be done.
-Veripacks differes mainly by:
+Veripacks differs mainly by:
 * the export/import metadata is kept close to the code itself, by using class/package annotations, instead of specifying the metadata upfront in an "architecture" file or keeping it in an external file
 * packages are treated in a hierarchical manner, with proper parent-child relationships